mozilla/jetstream/docs/proposal-0008-daily_metric_aggregations.md

       GROUP BY ALL
       ORDER BY client_level_daily_active_users_v2 DESC
       ```
+    - If the above does not cover what we need, then some alternative options:
+      - add a new metric-hub parameter for metrics to specify how Jetstream should aggregate across days
+      - retain the original column names in the daily metrics query output, and then just run the original metric `select_expression` against the daily results tables
+        - possibly store all daily values in a histogram field so that we can do arbitrary aggregations/statistics without loss of fidelity

 2. How to handle pre-enrollment analysis periods?
     - I haven't seen these fail before (and failure is not catastrophic, we just lose pre-enrollment bias correction), so maybe we just leave them alone